 Introduction

-The abundant and large fossil record of antlers —the apophyseal branched bony cranial appendages of deer (Ruminantia, Cervidae) remarkable by their ability to be regularly shed and regenerated in an annual cycle— allows us to trace back the early evolution of cervids to the early Miocene (Azanza 1993a; Gentry 1994, 2000; Gentry et al. 1999; DeMiguel et al. 2014; Heckerberg 2017; Azanza and DeMiguel 2019; Rössner et al. 2021).
-Both the complexity and the singularity among mammals of antler regeneration (Kierdorf and Kierdorf 2012; Li and Suttie 2012; Landete-Castillejos et al. 2019) in tandem with the well-established monophyly of the Cervidae (Gilbert et al. 2006; Hassanin et al. 2012; Chen et al. 2019) indicate a single origin for this structure within Ruminantia.
+The abundant and large fossil record of antlers —the apophyseal branched bony cranial appendages of deer (Ruminantia, Cervidae) remarkable by their ability to be regularly shed and regenerated in an annual cycle— allows us to trace back the early evolution of cervids to the early Miocene (Azanza 1993a; Gentry 1994, 2000; Gentry et al. 1999; DeMiguel et al. 2014; Heckeberg 2017; Azanza and DeMiguel 2019; Rössner et al. 2021).
+Both the complexity and the singularity among mammals of antler replacement (Kierdorf and Kierdorf 2012; Li and Suttie 2012; Landete-Castillejos et al. 2019) in tandem with the well-established monophyly of the Cervidae (Gilbert et al. 2006; Hassanin et al. 2012; Chen et al. 2019) indicate a single origin for this structure within Ruminantia.
 Despite this, it has been a matter of discussion whether antlers derived from another type of cranial appendage or —taken into account the great differences in growth, development and microstructures among ruminant headgear— arose independently (Janis 1982; Bubenik 1983; Janis and Scott 1987; Morales et al. 1993; Gentry 1994; Davis et al. 2011; DeMiguel et al. 2014).
 Recently, Wang et al. (2019) pointed out that all ruminant cranial appendages probably share a common cellular origin in the neural crest stem cells.
 That means that the genetic / embryologic potential for developing cranial appendages is basally present at least in the crown-Pecora.
-However, the inclusion of fossils in phylogenetic analyses apparently contradicts the notion recently reinforced by Chen et al. (2019) and Wang et al. (2019) , that the presence of cranial appendages is basal to crown-Pecora and that these structures were subsequently lost in several lineages, e.g. moschids (see e.g. Sánchez et al. 2015).
+However, the inclusion of fossils in phylogenetic analyses apparently contradicts the notion recently reinforced by Chen et al. (2019) and Wang et al. (2019) , that the presence of cranial appendages is basal to crown-Pecora and that these structures were subsequently lost in several lineages, e.g. Moschidae (see e.g., Sánchez et al. 2015), but this seems not to be the case of the cervid Hydropotes.
 In any case, the hypothesis of antlers evolving from a pre-existent appendage appears to be now more feasible.
 Also, the genetic basis for antler regeneration has been recently provided and, interestingly, it seems to depend on genes in the oncogenic pathway in a group where the cancer risk is low, thus opening the possibility of a shared adaptive evolution with tumour suppressor genes in deer (Wang et al. 2019).
 However, despite all these recent efforts in antler research, the evolutionary origin of antler regeneration is still far from been fully understood.
 New research combining data from different (fossil and extant) taxa is required in order to gain new knowledge about one of the most unique mammalian anatomical developments.